As signatories to the Women In Finance Charter we have pledged our support for gender balance across financial services.

 She is part of the Society’s Diversity & Inclusion Committee and one of a number of women in the Society who have joined the Women on Boards group.

 Following attendance at Women on Boards masterclasses, and having made connections as a result of the associated networking opportunities, Nic has subsequently taken up a position as a Board member of Rise and is also a board member of Difference North East.

 Some of the steps we are taking across gender and wider diversity and inclusion matters:

-- Women in Leadership Group established – including mentoring and leadership development
+- Colleague led, Women in Leadership Group established

 - Ongoing participation in Women on Boards programme

 - Talent identification via objective methodology

 - Introduction of psychometrics for all senior appointments to reduce unconscious bias

 - Delivery of unconscious bias awareness as part of our recruitment and selection training and Team Insights sessions

 - Time to Change Pledge signatories, supporting mental health